XpiritBV/ContainerWorkshop-Docs/Lab4-Networking.md

  ```

 ### Add networks to workshop solution
-Finally, you can try to add the same networking structure to the `docker-compose.override.yml` file.
+Finally, you can try adding the same networking structure to the `docker-compose.override.yml` file.
 Use this checklist to see if it is complete:
 - Add a `frontend` bridge network
 - Add a `backend` bridge network